WPXT: History

 WPXT ceased analog transmission August 12, 2008, more than seven months prior to the original Federal Communications Commission (FCC) digital switchover deadline of February 17, 2009, due to transmitter failure.
 On May 2, 2011, WPXT signed on a new second digital subchannel to become the area's MeTV affiliate.
 On November 7, 2016, Escape (now Ion Mystery) was added to subchannel 51.3.

 New Age Media announced in March 2012 that it would sell WPXT to Tyche Broadcasting for $75,000.
 The deal was contingent on WPME's concurrent sale from MPS Media to Triumph Broadcasting.
 On November 9, 2012, WPXT filed a non-consummation notice to the FCC, meaning the transaction is nulled and void.
 On February 13, 2013, New Age Media filed to sell WPXT to Ironwood Communications for $1,525,000; the deal was concurrent with a planned sale of WPME to Cottonwood Communications.
 The FCC granted its approval of the sale on April 2.
 The sale was consummated on May 20.

 On March 22, 2018, MyNetworkTV, Escape and Laff programming was moved to WPXT's respective third, fourth and fifth subchannels; the three networks had been carried by WPME, which was concurrently sold to Ion Media Networks to become WIPL, an Ion Television owned-and-operated station.
 Hearst Television announced its acquisition of WPXT on July 30, 2018; the $3,350,000 purchase created a duopoly with ABC affiliate WMTW (channel 8).
 The sale was approved on September 12 and was completed on September 21, 2018; concurrently, WPXT changed its branding to "Maine's CW."

 The ownership change also resulted in a streamlining of subchannels between WMTW and WPXT the next month.
 With Hearst's preference for its main station in the market to carry the MeTV affiliation, MeTV and H&I exchanged places, with MeTV moving to WMTW-DT2 and H&I going to WPXT-DT2, and Laff going from WPXT-DT2 to WMTW-DT3, with Escape going to WPXT-DT3 (and the likely non-renewal of the Katz Broadcasting network agreement; Hearst only tends to carry Bounce TV from that provider).
 The syndicated programming formerly on WPXT-DT3's "WPME" service was removed, and MyNetworkTV programming now airs in place of H&I's prime time, an arrangement similar to the setup for the third subchannel of sister station KCCI in Des Moines, Iowa.

-Programming

-Syndicated programming on WPXT includes Divorce Court, The People's Court, Modern Family, Mom, Extra and TMZ on TV among others.
-Throughout its history, WPXT has also produced and aired several local programs.
+In 2025, WPXT reached an agreement with the Boston Red Sox to air four spring training games.